Is maternity pay pensionable? | Moorepay

 That means their contribution level may fall over the duration of their maternity leave, if they don’t choose to increase their payments.

-Do employees have to make pension contributions when on maternity leave?
+Do employees have to make pension contributions?

 No, it isn’t compulsory for employees to make pension contributions when on leave.
 If they would prefer not to then they must notify their employer before they take leave.